 Implications and takeaways

 So what is the implication of these figures?
 For younger working adults, it might be better to consider topping up their SRS accounts instead, earning equities returns for their monies locked up.
 Since the investment horizon is longer, it allows them to have greater certainty of achieving long term equity returns while not risk losing any tax savings caused by market volatility.

-At a later stage of their career, it may be more prudent to top up their CPF SA instead due to the lower risk involved.
+At a later stage of their career, it may be more prudent to top up their CPF SA due to the lower risk involved.

-Consider your options carefully when you receive your bonus in the next month or so!
+With this advice in mind, consider your options carefully when you receive your bonus in the next month or so!